exist2021/tft/content/pages/First Impressions of Tana Inc.md

 This page says that currently, tana is free to use as it is still in beta, and they would let all users know at least 45 days in advance (which is an excellent policy, I remember roam research pretty much pulled the plug in a week?).
 The pricing is 10 USD per month or 100 USD per year, which feels competitive.

-If they implement PPP (purchasing power parity) pricing for developing countries like India, I would be rather pleased.
+> If they implement PPP (purchasing power parity) pricing for developing countries like India, I would be rather pleased.

 ## A word about support

-I got coherent answers to all my queries.
-I am happy with the solutions offered.
+I got coherent answers to all my queries on their slack community.

 ## Best Free Resources to Learn Tana